 What I wish I heard: “It might not come naturally to you, and that’s okay.”

-I am so grateful that the hospital my son was born in offered lactation consultant services, because I truly feel that without the advice of the two brilliant and patient consultants who helped me and introduced me to some of the best breastfeeding tips, I would have stopped trying.
-During the first consultation I had, the consultant literally milked colostrum (a sticky, first milk your body produces after giving birth) out of my boob and caught it in a tiny vial for my son to drink.
-She showed me different latching and holding techniques, and encouraged me to try different styles until we had one that worked.
+I am so grateful that the hospital where my son was born offered lactation consultant services because I truly feel that without the advice of the two brilliant patient consultants who helped me and introduced me to some of the best breastfeeding tips, I would have stopped trying.
+During the first consultation I had, the consultant literally milked colostrum (the sticky, first milk your body produces after giving birth) out of my boob and caught it in a tiny vial for my son to drink.
+She showed me different latching and holding techniques and encouraged me to try different styles until we had one that worked.

 A Saving Grace